 Ferry: Boat ride to Friday Harbor

-• Tip: Book ferry tickets in advance and read departure instructions carefully for a smooth experience.
+• Tip: Book tickets in advance and read departure instructions carefully

 🏨 Stay: Roche Harbor Resort